ThriledLokki983/web50/JAVASCRIPT/Course_Materials/14-OOP/starter/README.md

 **Instantiation:** Objects (instances) are instantiated from a class, which functions like a blueprint

 > Objects are **linked** to a prototype object ==> **Prototypal Inheritance:** The prototype contains methods (behavior) _that are accessible to all objects linked to that prototype_

+**Creating and Linking Objects to Prototypes -- Create new objects without having classes**

+- **Constructor Functions:**

+  - Creates objects from functions
+  - Thi sis how built-in objects like Arrays, Maps or Sets are actually implemented

+- **ES6 Classes**
+  -
+- **Object.create**
+  -